R-I-T-U/Movie-Ticket-Booking-System/README.md

 - Swagger Documentation: http://localhost:8000/docs

 3. Access the frontend:
-- Option 1: Simply run the HTML file by Live Server or open the file directly in your browser.
+- Option 1: Simply run the HTML file by Live Server or open the file directly in your browser (frontend/index.html).

 - Option 2: Run an HTTP server on port 3000 using this command:
   ```bash